Vishnupriya2208/Bootcamp/day4/README.md

 **Task 1: Understanding & Exploring Data Bias**

 📌 **Overview**
-This project focuses on **understanding and detecting biases in datasets**, which can impact decision-making in machine learning, analytics, and AI applications.
+This task focuses on **understanding and detecting biases in datasets**, which can impact decision-making in machine learning, analytics, and AI applications.
 We explore different types of **biases in data**, their sources, and methods to **identify, visualize, and mitigate them**.

 ---